 In our fast paced, social media-infatuated world, there is no substitute for spending time alone with God.
 We have to be with Him to find out who we are and what we are made for.
 It is not enough to live parasitically off someone else’s relationship with God.
 No one else can do this for us.

-In my experience there is a dramatic difference in people who have invested time with Jesus, although it can manifest in subtle ways not necessarily perceptible to anyone who hasn’t spent time with Jesus themselves.
-There is a humility, a hidden quiet confidence, a knowing of God’s heart, a spiritual glow for lack of a better word that radiates from them.
+I’ve noticed a dramatic difference in people who have invested time with Jesus.
+There is a humility, a hidden quiet confidence, a knowing of God’s heart, a settledness radiating from them.

 A year and a half ago I was invited to a small group seminar led by a woman, a guest speaker who had flown in from another state.
 I introduced myself quickly as we all grabbed some coffee and a snack, then sat down to listen.
 I attended, not knowing what the topic was about or knowing the others in the group, but knew I was supposed to be there.

 As soon as she started talking, something new and weird hit me.
 Five minutes into her talk, I just knew strongly This Is Jesus Speaking.
 We sat in a normal physical room but it felt like flashing lights, fireworks and confetti in my brain.
 She spoke for 8 hours that day using no written notes; I was transfixed.
-(I’m talking **blinking guy meme** here.)
 I would have missed precious seconds of information if I had even tried to take my own notes, so I just sat and stared with my mouth hanging open.

 I drove home thinking what just happened all day?
 Since then I’ve recognized this in other people.
 Their words come from the Spirit — they are weighty, full of power and wisdom that is otherworldly – often only recognizable to those who stay close to God’s heart.
 To those who don’t, it seems like frufru words, like absurdity.